 Ecological footprint of food waste

-Food waste which ends up in landfills/is left in the field not only takes up space but also releases methane gas, a potent greenhouse gas that contributes to global warming.
-According to the UN’s Food and Agriculture Organisation (FAO), “globally, if food waste could be represented as its own country, it would be the third largest greenhouse gas emitter, behind China and the U.S.” This takes into account the gas emitted for the production, transport and decomposition of food in landfills and not just the last stage in the landfills.
-When food waste is buried in landfills, methane is released because there is no oxygen, unlike in a compost.
+Food waste that ends up in landfills/is left in the field not only takes up space but also releases methane gas, a potent greenhouse gas that contributes to global warming.
+According to the UN’s Food and Agriculture Organisation (FAO), “globally, if food waste could be represented as its own country, it would be the third-largest greenhouse gas emitter, behind China and the U.S.” This takes into account the gas emitted for the production, transport, and decomposition of food in landfills and not just the last stage in the landfills.
+When food waste is buried in landfills, methane is released because there is no oxygen, unlike in compost.
 Thus, rotten food represents 34% of all methane emissions, and methane gas is known to be 20 times more damaging to the environment than CO2.

-Who to work with on food waste reduction?
+Who to work with NGOs on food waste reduction?

 Where food waste reduction from the source is impossible, donate surplus food and leftover.
 There are a number of food banks in Hong Kong that collects food surplus to redistribute it to the people in need.